Morningstar, Inc. (NASDAQ:MORN) Shares Acquired by Comerica Bank

-Comerica Bank boosted its holdings in Morningstar, Inc. (NASDAQ:MORN) by 7.6% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,835 shares of the business services provider’s stock after acquiring an additional 129 shares during the quarter.
-Comerica Bank’s holdings in Morningstar were worth $339,000 at the end of the most recent quarter.
+Comerica Bank lifted its holdings in shares of Morningstar, Inc. (NASDAQ:MORN) by 7.6% in the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 1,835 shares of the business services provider’s stock after buying an additional 129 shares during the period.
+Comerica Bank’s holdings in Morningstar were worth $339,000 at the end of the most recent reporting period.

-A number of other institutional investors have also made changes to their positions in MORN.
-Zurcher Kantonalbank Zurich Cantonalbank increased its stake in Morningstar by 100.2% during the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 2,463 shares of the business services provider’s stock valued at $347,000 after buying an additional 1,233 shares during the period.
-Bank of Nova Scotia acquired a new stake in shares of Morningstar in the 2nd quarter worth approximately $9,212,000.
-Assenagon Asset Management S.A. acquired a new stake in shares of Morningstar in the 3rd quarter worth approximately $1,684,000.
-O Shares Investment Advisers LLC acquired a new stake in shares of Morningstar in the 2nd quarter worth approximately $1,681,000.
-Finally, Skandinaviska Enskilda Banken AB publ acquired a new stake in shares of Morningstar in the 2nd quarter worth approximately $1,621,000.
-47.97% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+American International Group Inc. lifted its holdings in shares of Morningstar by 21.3% in the 2nd quarter.
+American International Group Inc. now owns 541 shares of the business services provider’s stock worth $76,000 after purchasing an additional 95 shares during the last quarter.
+Signaturefd LLC boosted its stake in Morningstar by 64.6% during the 2nd quarter.
+Signaturefd LLC now owns 619 shares of the business services provider’s stock valued at $87,000 after purchasing an additional 243 shares during the period.
+Macquarie Group Ltd. grew its position in Morningstar by 100.0% in the 2nd quarter.
+Macquarie Group Ltd. now owns 866 shares of the business services provider’s stock worth $122,000 after purchasing an additional 433 shares during the last quarter.
+Capital Investment Counsel Inc acquired a new stake in shares of Morningstar in the third quarter valued at approximately $201,000.
+Finally, Procyon Private Wealth Partners LLC raised its holdings in shares of Morningstar by 16.2% during the third quarter.
+Procyon Private Wealth Partners LLC now owns 1,361 shares of the business services provider’s stock valued at $219,000 after buying an additional 190 shares during the last quarter.
+Hedge funds and other institutional investors own 47.97% of the company’s stock.

-Separately, BidaskClub raised shares of Morningstar from a “buy” rating to a “strong-buy” rating in a research note on Thursday, October 29th.
+Separately, BidaskClub raised Morningstar from a “buy” rating to a “strong-buy” rating in a research note on Thursday, October 29th.

 Morningstar, Inc provides independent investment research services in North America, Europe, Australia, Canada, Asia, the United Kingdom, and internationally.
 It offers web-based tools; investment data, fundamental equity research, manager research, credit ratings, and private capital markets research services; and investment offerings, including managed investment products, publicly listed companies, fixed income securities, private capital markets, and real-time global market data for financial advisors, asset managers, retirement plan providers and sponsors, and individual and institutional investors.